-ECH 5033.
-Learning and Development in Children A study of relevant child development data, encompassing development from conception to the middle years of childhood.
-Practical application of learning theory is provided to the student through a variety of hands-on experiences and observation.

-- ECH 5061.
+- ECH 5033.
+Learning and Development in Children

+data, encompassing development from conception to the middle years of childhood.
+Practical application of learning theory is provided to the student through a variety of hands-on experiences and observation. - ECH 5061.
 Early Childhood Education Symposium A symposium with an identified theme relating to current events or needs in the field of early childhood education.
 Designed for early childhood professionals (May be repeated). - ECH 6513.
 Developmental Perspectives In depth study of child development and developmental differences and influences with an emphasis on applying knowledge to creating learning environments for young children.
 Additional emphasis on creating collaborative relationships with families and communities to support children's development. - ECH 6423.
 Documenting Young Children's Learning and Development Creating, selecting and appropriately using a variety of documentation tools in multiple early childhood settings, including observational methods and standardized assessments; and partnering with families and other professionals with reference to assessment issues. - ECH 6503.
 Early Childhood Curriculum and Environments Introduction to current best practices in developing and implementing effective learning environments and curriculum in early childhood classrooms.
 Restricted to Master of Arts in Teaching candidates only.
-Prerequisites: TE 6223 Effective Teaching with Diverse Populations; ECH 6513 Developmental Perspectives; ECH 6423 Documenting Young Children's Learning and Development; Must be accepted to the Teacher Education program. - ECH 6533.
+Prerequisites: TE 6223 Effective Teaching with Diverse Populations; ECH 6513 Developmental Perspectives; ECH 6423 Documenting Young Children's Learning and Development; Must be accepted to the Teacher Education program.

+- ECH 6533.
 Sources and Models of Early Childhood Curriculum Study and analysis of curriculum sources and models for the purpose of critiquing and creating appropriate curriculums. - ECH 6543.
 Administration and Supervision of Programs for Young Children A study of the important responsibilities of administrators of child care and preschool program.
 Emphasis will be placed upon program design, policy formation, fiscal management, staff training, and decision-making. - ECH 6583.
-Practicum in Early Childhood Education I Application of theory and developmentally appropriate practices in an early childhood education setting Includes development, implementation of a personal research project within the early childhood setting.
-Prerequisites: (1) elementary teaching certificate and/or (2) graduate adviser approval. - ECH 6593.
-Practicum in Early Childhood Education II Practicum Experience is developed to meet the student's professional interests and goals within a community-based early childhood education setting.
-Development and implementation of a personal research project required.
-Pre-requisites: Instructor and advisor approval.
+Practicum in Early Childhood Education I Application of theory and developmentally appropriate practices in an early childhood education setting.
+Includes development, implementation of a personal research project within the early childhood setting.
+Prerequisites, ECH 6513, ECH 6243, and ECH 6533. - ECH 6593.
+Practicum in Early Childhood Education II Practicum in Early Childhood Education II Practicum experience is developed to meet the student's professional interests and goals within a community-based early childhood education setting.
+Development and implementation of an action research project required as program capstone.
+Prerequisite, ECH 6773.